Pennsylvania Divorce Laws

 • If any of the partners has any previous marriage

-• If the partner would play the role of custodian of any dependent minor child
+• If a partner agrees to play the role of custodian of any dependent minor child

-• The financial conditions of each partner, inclusive of local, State and Federal tax effects after the separation of property would take place
+• The financial conditions of each party, inclusive of local, State and Federal tax effects after the separation of property would take place

-• The standard of living enjoyed by the partners during marital life
+• The living standard relished by the partners during the term of marriage

-• The valuation of the property reserved for each partner
+• The valuation of the property reserved for each spouse

-• Whether the marital property has been appreciated, depreciated, preserved or attained due to the dissipation or input of either partner inclusive of the input of a partner as a homemaker
+• Whether the marital property has been appreciated, depreciated, preserved or attained due to the dissipation or input of either partner including the input of a partner as a homemaker

 Marital property is defined as all personal and real property attained by either party in the marital life irrespective of the fact whether the title is held individually or in some form of co-ownership like tenancy by the entirety, tenancy in common and joint tenancy.